joelvaneenwyk/huginn-wiki/Agent-Types-&-Descriptions.md

-In addition to the Agents below, you can find [Agents distributed as RubyGems](https://github.com/huginn/huginn_agent).
+These are the Agents distributed with Huginn.
+In addition, you can find [Agents distributed as RubyGems](https://github.com/huginn/huginn_agent).

 ## CSV Agent
 The `CsvAgent` parses or serializes CSV data.
 When parsing, events can either be emitted for the entire CSV, or one per row.